Amyotrophic Lateral Sclerosis

 - ALS is responsible for nearly two deaths per one hundred thousand people annually.

-Users will soon be able to click the “Explore Data” link on this page to access annual data on ALS in your community.
+Users will soon be able to click an “Explore Data” link on this page to access annual data on ALS in your community.
 In the meantime, the latest ALS Data Brief is available on the ALS Registry website, along with additional information about the Registry and its procedures.
 Be sure to check the site periodically — new data are added each year.
 To protect privacy, no information is shown that could identify an individual.